 Also, read: 10 Effective Thermal Insulation Materials for Building

-- Stabilized mud blocks may not be suitable for use in areas with high rainfall, as they can absorb moisture and become weak over time.
+- Stabilised mud blocks may not be suitable for use in areas with high rainfall, as they can absorb moisture and become weak over time.

 - They may not be suitable for use in seismic zones, as they may not have the necessary strength and ductility to withstand earthquakes.